RFA0608/QQS3C/README.md

 ### Settings for operation
 #### WSL environment
-Assuming you have python and go installed.
+Assuming you have Python and Go installed.
 If not, you should refer to the above version and install it.

 1. Microsoft SEAL installation
    * See the "SEAL installation method.txt" file on the main page.

-2. Essential python package installation
+2. Essential Python package installation
    * First, download the relevant code via git clone on WSL bash page.
      ``` bash
        git clone "https://github.com/RFA0608/QQS3C.git"
      ```
-   * Move direction to download file.
+   * Navigate to the downloaded directory.
      ``` bash
        cd QQS3C
      ```
-   * Run python's virtual environment.
+   * Activate Python's virtual environment.
      ``` bash
        python3 -m venv venv
        source ./venv/bin/activate